3 die in Lagos-Ibadan Expressway accident

-Three persons Friday died in an auto accident at Lotto, opposite NNPC Filing Station on the Lagos-Ibadan Expressway, according to the Ogun State Traffic Compliance and Enforcement Corps (TRACE).
+Three persons yesterday died in an auto accident at Lotto, opposite NNPC Filling Station on the Lagos-Ibadan Expressway, according to the Ogun State Traffic Compliance and Enforcement Corps (TRACE).

 The accident happened at about 8.45 a.m.